-COVID-19 Hunting Arrangements page.
+See COVID-19 Hunting Arrangements for more information.

 The current COVID-19 situation has necessitated the closure of Heritage Tasmania’s offices to members of the public in Hobart and Launceston.
 But measures are in place to ensure you get the help you need.
 Details are available on the